JPersson77/LGTVCompanion/Docs/Commandline.md

             format_value: BMP, JPG, PNG, RGB, RGBA, YUV422 com.webos.service.apiadapter/audio/changeSoundOutput {"output":"output"} (also see -soundoutput)

-The following endpoints are used to query information from WebOS devices and are currently not in final implementation.
-Please check the scripting support for more information on how to retreive data from these calls
+The following endpoints are used to query information from WebOS devices, using -request (LGTVcli only).

 		config/getConfigs
 		com.webos.service.attachedstoragemanager/listDevices